 5 Minute Read

 The life insurance industry is not just old, it’s centuries old.
 In fact, the first life insurance policies in the U.S. were written in the 18th century.
 Obviously, we didn’t have the technology then (or even just a few years ago) that we do now, so medical exams have been a necessary step in the underwriting process.
-But times have changed, and technology along with it.
+But times have changed, technology included.
 Is it still necessary to undergo a medical exam to buy life insurance?
-For many of us, the answer is yes, and for others, no. As a consumer, you have options.
+For some, the answer is yes, and for others, no. As a consumer, you have options.

 What is No-Medical-Exam Life Insurance?

-It’s exactly what it sounds like: a life insurance policy that does not require a medical exam to qualify or buy.
+No-medical exam life insurance is exactly what it sounds like: a life insurance policy that does not require a medical exam to apply.

-Now, accelerated underwriting is all about using technology to make the process of buying life insurance exponentially more efficient.
+Accelerated underwriting uses technology to make the process of applying for life insurance more efficient.
 As in, an application decision and knowing if you are eligible in minutes – not weeks.
 Pretty cool right?